PaulBrothwood/PaulBrothwood/README.md

 👀 I’m interested in sustainability, environmental practices, construction innovations, and leadership in business.
 🌱 I’m currently learning how to leverage tech for environmental management and construction efficiencies.
 💞️ I’m looking to collaborate on projects that combine sustainability and practical business solutions, especially in construction, operations management, and project management.
-📫 How to reach me: You can connect with me via LinkedIn or email at paul.brothwood@tnewmanltd.co.uk.
-⚡ Fun fact: I’m a PRINCE2 Practitioner, scuba diver, motorbike enthusiast (Hayabusa rider), and passionate about green solutions for small businesses!
+📫 How to reach me: You can connect with me via LinkedIn or email at info@psbprojects.co.uk ⚡ Fun fact: I’m a PRINCE2 Practitioner, scuba diver, motorbike enthusiast (Hayabusa rider), and passionate about green solutions for small businesses!
 😄 Pronouns: He/Him